-Italy was unified under the roman republic in the 3rd century BCE and remained so for about 700 years.
+Italy was unified under the Roman Republic in the 3rd century BCE and remained so for about 700 years.

 The fall of the Western Roman Empire gave way to the Ostrogothic Empire and later the Byzantine or Eastern Roman Empire, under whom Italy remained unified for the duration.

-The invasion by Byzantine Empire eventually weakened the unity and many city-states sprung up.
-The northern half of Italy was under the control of the Holy Roman Empire (a German-speaking Empire) beginning in the 8th century while the central and the southern half were intermittently governed between the Kingdom of Naples, Kingdom of Sicily, and the Papal States.
+The invasion by the Byzantine Empire eventually weakened the unity and many city-states sprung up.
+The northern half of Italy was under the control of the Holy Roman Empire (a German-speaking Empire) beginning in the 8th century while the central and the southern half were intermittently governed between the Kingdom of Naples, the Kingdom of Sicily, and the Papal States.